ethan4768/blog/src/content/bookmarks/2024-12/building-effective-ai-agents-best-practices-and-workflows-from-anthropic.md

 ### Agents

 Agents are emerging in production as LLMs mature in key capabilities—understanding complex inputs, engaging in reasoning and planning, using tools reliably, and recovering from errors.
 Agents begin their work with either a command from, or interactive discussion with, the human user.
 Once the task is clear, agents plan and operate independently, potentially returning to the human for further information or judgement.
-During execution, it's crucial for the agents to gain “ground truth” from the environment at each step (such as tool call results or code execution) to assess its progress.
+During execution, it's crucial for the agents to gain "ground truth" from the environment at each step (such as tool call results or code execution) to assess its progress.
 Agents can then pause for human feedback at checkpoints or when encountering blockers.
-The task often terminates upon completion, but it’s also common to include stopping conditions (such as a maximum number of iterations) to maintain control.
+The task often terminates upon completion, but it's also common to include stopping conditions (such as a maximum number of iterations) to maintain control.

 Agents can handle sophisticated tasks, but their implementation is often straightforward.
 They are typically just LLMs using tools based on environmental feedback in a loop.
 It is therefore crucial to design toolsets and their documentation clearly and thoughtfully.
 We expand on best practices for tool development in Appendix 2 ("Prompt Engineering your Tools").